 Blech.
-There’s no evidence that Mr. Soros or his foundation has any connection to the migrant march, and the Open Society quickly posted a denial, expressing that it was “surprised to see a Campbell’s Soup executive spreading false stories.”
-Johnston deleted the tweet after it drew attention, and he later shut down his Twitter account, but not before sharp-eyed @kenvogel of The New York Times captured it in a screen shot.
+There’s no evidence that Mr. Soros or his foundation has any connection to the migrant march.
+The Open Society quickly posted a denial, expressing that it was “surprised to see a Campbell’s Soup executive spreading false stories.”
+Johnston deleted the tweet and later shut down his Twitter account, but not before sharp-eyed @kenvogel of The New York Times captured it in a screen shot.

 Kelly Johnston has a background in politics; he’s a former Secretary of the U.S. Senate – not an unusual pedigree for a Public Affairs VP.
 But surely a top government relations officer should know better than to publicly dabble in conspiracies that simmer in the dark corners of the interwebs.
 And Johnston’s tasteless tweet couldn’t have come at a more sensitive time for Campbell.